Skip to main content.

 Microbreaks and Stretching

-Microbreaks are quick breaks that you can take that won't take you away from your work yet provide enough of a change for your body to rest and recover.
+Microbreaks are quick breaks that provide a change for your body to rest and recover.
 Microbreaks can include:

 1. Stand up to take a phone call or read a paper